hannesphillips/Documentation/setenv_getenv.md

     if(-1==setenv("PWD",ppath,0))           //since the overwrite paramater is zero it does not replaces
       perror("setenv");                     //environment of $PWD with ppath.

+Here there is a new case where the overwrite paramater is zero.
+In this case it does not matter what `ppath` is because the zero flag makes it so that the `$PWD` is not replaced by the `ppath`.

     ppath = getenv("PWD");
     if(ppath == NULL)
       perror("getenv");